-(23) The Deputy Vice Chancellor and the Executive Director, Financial and Human Resources will submit an annual report to the Vice Chancellor on outside approvals.
+(23) The Senior Deputy Vice Chancellor and the Executive Director, Financial and Human Resources will submit an annual report to the Vice Chancellor on outside approvals.

 (24) Matters relating to intellectual property rights will be determined in accordance with the relevant University policies and/or agreements as applicable.

 (25) Employees aggrieved by a decision relating to the administration of this policy may apply to the Vice Chancellor for a review of the decision.
 The Vice Chancellor's determination in relation to the matter will be final.